pkar70/KrakTram/README.md

- For history (in Polish), see MainPage.xaml.cs version.
+ For history (in Polish), see MainPage.xaml.cs file.